Notice Writing for Class 8: Format, Examples & PDF

 Subject: Art Competition

 All students of Classes 6 to 8 are informed that the Art Competition will be held on 12th September 2025 in the school hall from 9:00 AM to 1:00 PM.
-Interested students may register with their class teacher by 10th September 2025.
+Interested students can register with their class teacher by 10th September 2025.

 Class Teacher